Telecom Italia CEO says no talks with Oi for now

-MILAN There are no talks between Telecom Italia (TLIT.MI) and Brazil's Oi (OIBR3.SA) for the time being and it would be premature to talk about a possible capital increase for the Italian group, its chief executive said on Tuesday.
+MILAN Nov 25 There are no talks between Telecom Italia and Brazil's Oi for the time being and it would be premature to talk about a possible capital increase for the Italian group, its chief executive said on Tuesday.

 "There are no negotiations for the time being," Marco Patuano told reporters on the sidelines of an event, in comments confirmed by a spokesman.